About Us

 The Editor

-After 20 years as editor, in 2018 Nicholas Bielby passed the baton to Julia Deakin and Andrew Boobier – Julia on editorial and Andrew on web and page design.
-Andrew has now stepped down and we’d love a technical assistant to manage our growing subscriptions and online presence.
-Please see Issue 94 for details.
+After 20 years as editor, in 2018 Nicholas Bielby passed the baton to Julia Deakin and Andrew Boobier: Julia on editorial and Andrew on web and page design from Issue 85.
+Having contributed a stylish new page design, website and web consultancy, Andrew has now moved on and we are delighted to welcome Ged Groves as web manager.